DevRel-Foundation/site/CONTRIBUTING.md

 ## Ways to Contribute

-### 🖊️ Blog Posts
+### Blog Posts

-Share insights, tutorials, and perspectives on Developer Relations topics that benefit our community.
+Share insights, tutorials, and perspectives on Developer Relations Foundation topics that highlight the value that the community and resources provide.

+See more details below about contributing blog posts because we are looking for blog posts that support the mission of the foundation.
+A good litmus test for the content we seek is that it references something created for the DevRel Foundation.

-### 🐛 Bug Reports
+### Bug Reports
 Found an issue with the website?
-Report it through our [GitHub Issues](https://github.com/DevRel-Foundation/site/issues).
+Report it through a [GitHub Issue](https://github.com/DevRel-Foundation/site/issues) to make sure we're aware.

-### ✨ Feature Requests
+### Feature Requests
 Suggest new features or improvements to enhance the site's functionality.
+This is a volunteer project so should set expectations accordingly.
+Reporting an issue is still helpful to understand what is valuable, building it is divine if you have the skill and time.

-### 📝 Documentation
+### Documentation
 Help improve our documentation, guides, and resources.
+If you are confused by anything you encounter, that is likely a good opportunity to ask questions and then improve upon it for everybody who comes along later.

-### 🎨 Design & UX
+### Design & UX
 Contribute to the visual design and user experience of the site.

-### 💻 Code Contributions
+### Code Contributions
 Help develop new features, fix bugs, or improve the site's technical implementation.

 ## Blog Contribution Guidelines